analysiscenter/batchflow/doc/parallel.md

 _post_default([proc_value_from_1, proc_value_from_2, ..., proc_value_from_last])
 ```

-If anything went wrong than instead of `proc_value`, there would be an instance of some Exception or Error caught in the parallel tasks.
+If anything went wrong, than instead of `proc_value`, there would be an instance of some `Exception` caught in the parallel tasks.

 This is where `any_action_failed` might come in handy:
 ```python